Abuja airport shutdown 'hugely embarrassing'

 International airlines had complained that the runway was causing damage to their aircraft and threatened to suspend their services to Abuja, she adds.

-An $18 million contract has been awarded to Abuja construction firm Julius Berger, and Yakubu is confident the the task will be completed on schedule.
+An $18 million contract has been awarded to Abuja construction firm Julius Berger, and Yakubu is confident the task will be completed on schedule.

 "(Julius Berger) has given assurance to the federal government and the public that the airport will be open for business on April 19, and we are holding them to their word of course," she says.